FranzZemen/bsh-jasker/README.md

   - Providing the relative path to the JaskerMap module (which most likely is sitting in node_modules/bsh-jasker/core)

- In the last three cases, JaskerMap will 'require' the constructor.
-Thus, that operation should result in the constructor (require('SomeConstructor') = SomeConstructor
+<p>In the last three cases, JaskerMap will 'require' the constructor.
+Thus, that operation should result in the
+constructor (require('SomeConstructor') = SomeConstructor<p>

+<p>The classes are documented below.
+In many cases, the derived class method  implementation signature specify include
+a promise that must be returend.
+The reader will note that the promise to be returned and resolved or rejected by the client is provided TO the method to be mplemented.
+Why not let the implementor use their own promise library?
+Two reasons.
+1) With this approach Jasker can implement a promise that includes a  timeout setting (see the configuration), and 2) Jasker can internally use a rich api.
+As a matter of disclosure, Jasker's promise api is currently implemented with node-promise).

 ## API

- The API documents what is intended for public consumption.
-It does not document public methods that are intended for and used by the core but for which public usage could result in unintended consequences.
+<p>The API documents what is intended for public consumption.
+It does not document public methods that are intended
+for and used by the core but for which public usage could result in unintended consequences.</p>

 ### Types of methods and properties